Abhishek0697/starter-academic/content/about/lessserious.md

 :fork_and_knife: I like to watch cooking videos and try making the dishes!

-:coffee: I am a excessive coffee drinker!
+:coffee: I am an excessive coffee drinker and a morning person!

 :yum: My cheat meal would be Butter Chicken, Garlic Naan and a Sizzling Brownie!